rongqingpin/Cheatsheets/git.md

 `$ git status`
 `$ git log`
-`$ git diff HEAD`: shwo the difference with the most recent commit
+`$ git diff HEAD`: show the difference with the most recent commit

 ---